SDKsClient

 // All subsequent events will include the updated defaults

 Update default user custom properties after SDK initialization.
 This method exists because init can only be called once per page load (traditional websites) or once per application startup (SPAs).
-The updated properties will replace existing defaults and apply to all subsequent tracked events.
+The updated properties will be merged with existing defaults and apply to all subsequent tracked events.

 Example use case: